 6. Store Properly

-Ideal conditions: maintain Dry, cool places away from direct sunlight or moisture.
+Ideal conditions: Dry, cool places away from direct sunlight or moisture.

 Bonus tip: Use protective covers for additional protection.